dell/csm-docs/content/v1/csidriver/features/powermax.md

 ## Volume Limits

-The CSI Driver for Dell PowerMax allows users to specify the maximum number of PowerMax volumes that can be created on a node.
+The CSI Driver for PowerMax allows users to specify the maximum number of PowerMax volumes that can be created on a node.

 The user can set the volume limit for a node by creating a node label `max-powermax-volumes-per-node` and specifying the volume limit for that node.
 <br/> `kubectl label node <node_name> max-powermax-volumes-per-node=<volume_limit>`